xdamah/swagger-xdamah-examples/README.md

 		person.setLastName("L");
 		person.setRegistrationDate(LocalDate.of(2024, 1, 1));
 		person.setSomeTimeData(OffsetDateTime.of(2024, 1, 1, 0, 0, 0, 0, ZoneOffset.ofHours(0)));
 		return person;
 	}

 }

 ```

 Thats all the code we write.
 We do not have to write the Rest controller.
+We do not write it in this example because all the information that we code in the rest controller is present in the swagger specs and its extension.

+Please see main-examples\basic\basic-no-controller\api-docs.json.

 For all other details of main examples please see main-examples\README.md.